-Halloween is just around the corner and for those of us who take it very seriously, it’s time to start preparing (lets be honest, you’ve probably already started).
-However, it’s very important to note that Halloween is a relatively new celebration in Spain and it looks a little different than what we picture in North America.
+Halloween is just around the corner and for those of us who take it very seriously, it’s time to start preparing for the spookiest day of the year (let’s be honest, you’ve probably already started).
+However, it’s important to note that Halloween is a relatively new celebration in Spain and it looks a little different than what we’re used to in North America.
 While the stereotypical Halloween celebration in America is full of candy and suggestive costumes, the Spanish have kept Halloween on the scary side.
 You will see most people dressed up as something dead, monstrous or horrific.
-So, what exactly is a typical Halloween in Madrid and how can you get the most of this famous holiday?
+So, what exactly is a typical Halloween in Madrid and how can you make the most of this famous holiday?
 Take a look at everything Madrid will offer this October 31st!

 Day of the Dead

 The Day of the Dead is really the holiday that started it all.
-This particular day is most known in as a Mexican holiday.
-But, it’s very popular in almost all Roman Catholic countries.
-This is also known as All Souls Day (Dia de todos los Santos) and takes place the day after Halloween.
+This particular day is most well known for being a Mexican holiday, however it’s very popular in almost all Roman Catholic countries, Spain included.
+This is also known as All Souls Day (Día de Todos los Santos) and takes place the day after Halloween.
 This is a day where families and friends honour all the souls in their lives who have passed on.
-Typically the people will wear all black and visit the local cemetery, or the cemetery where their loved ones are buried.
-You can buy the traditional flowers and candles at almost any street corner on this day.
-After which you bring them to pray for all the lost souls of the family, city, country and the world.
-In the afternoons it’s typical for friends and families to gather together for a feast of traditional All Souls Day foods – like Huesos de Santo and Panellets.
+Typically the people will wear all black and visit the local cemetery, or the cemetery where loved ones are buried.
+You can buy traditional flowers and candles at almost any street corner on this day.
+After which you can bring them to pray for and honor any lost souls in your life.
+In the afternoon, it’s typical for friends and families to gather together for a feast of traditional All Souls Day foods – like Huesos de Santo (sweet, bone-shaped marzipan) and Panellets (cookies made from almond and sweet potato, coated in pine nuts).
 If you want to do the Halloween season right, you have to participate in this ancient tradition!

-Like most shops in the Madrid city centre, you won’t be able to find massive department store sized costumes shops like you might back home.
-You might find some ridiculously overpriced costumes at El Corte Ingles but you’d be way better off looking at local shops.
-There is no shortage of costume shops all over the city for you to buy this years scariest costumes.
-With one week left until the big day, you’d better start searching for Halloween persona now!
-As I mentioned earlier, the tradition of scary costumes is honoured much more here so most shops will sell these types.
-You will be impressed with the bloody some peoples costume creativity!
-Some Great shops to check out include BarulloCompany, Menkes, Maty and Fantástica
+Like most shops in the Madrid city center, you won’t be able to find massive department store sized costumes shops like you might back home.
+You might find some ridiculously overpriced costumes at El Corte Ingles but you’ll be better off looking at local shops.
+There is no shortage of costume shops all over the city for you to buy this year’s scariest costumes.
+You’d better start searching for a Halloween persona now!
+Scary costumes are much more prominent here, so you’re most likely to find those at costume shops.
+You will definitely be impressed with some of the costume creativity you will see!
+Some great shops to check out include BarulloCompany, Menkes, Maty and Fantástica.